Falls Park on the Reedy

-Falls Park on the Reedy is a 32 acre park adjacent to downtown Greenville, South Carolina in the historic West End district.
+Falls Park on the Reedy is a 32 acre park adjacent to downtown Greenville, South Carolina, in the historic West End district.
 Considered the birthplace of Greenville, the park was founded in 1967 when the Carolina Foothills Garden Club reclaimed 26 acre of land that had been previously used by textile mills.
 Renovation accelerated in the late 1990s under Mayor Knox H. White, prompting the formation of the Falls Park Endowment, a private charity supporting ongoing development.
 Each summer the park is home to the Upstate Shakespeare Festival.

 The park's most striking feature is a unique pedestrian bridge that curves around a waterfall on the Reedy River.
 Named the Liberty Bridge at Falls Park on the Reedy, the 355 ft long suspension bridge is supported by cables on only one side, giving an unobstructed view of the falls.
-It was designed by Boston firm Rosales + Partners with German firm Schlaich Bergermann & Partner as structural engineers and completed in the fall of 2004.
+It was designed by Boston firm Rosales + Partners with German firm Schlaich Bergermann & Partner as structural engineers and completed in September 2004.
 It was awarded the Arthur G. Hayden medal for innovative design in 2005.